 Wild fiddleheads have twice the antioxidant activity (i.e., 19,000 on the ORAC scale) of wild blueberries.
 Fiddleheads are rich in iron, Omega 3s, Vitamin A and C, magnesium, potassium, and phosphorus.
 Because ferns are wetland plants, fiddleheads are best stored in a container of cold water and, as such, keep their color, texture, and flavor for up to three weeks refrigerated at 2-3 degrees C. Enjoy these delicate little delights year-round canned or frozen!

-We wild-harvest our fiddleheads in May in northern Saskatchewan.
+We wild-harvest our fiddleheads in May/June in northern Saskatchewan.

 Fresh produce, frozen, and refrigerated products are available for purchase online for in-store pick-up only or delivery within city limits (Saskatoon).
 Contact us for details about shipping frozen/refrigerated products outside of Saskatchewan.